Yoga has the perception of everyone being being young, gorgeous,skinny and fit and super bendy…..

 Do you have to wear lycra?
 Why does everyone wear it anyway?

 Lycra is super comfy ( yes- I’m guilty as charged!), that’s why a lot of yogis and yoginis wear it – but no – you do not have to wear it.
 Just wear something stretchy and comfortable.
 People wear all sorts of clothes to yoga – tracksuit bottoms, shorts, tee shirts, just avoid things like jeans that will restrict your movement.
-For active Yang classes, by avoiding cotton will you’ll feel more comfortable when building up all that heat!
+For active Yang classes, by avoiding cotton will you’ll feel more comfortable when building up all that heat and sweat!

 I hate the gym, I find it intimidating……..

 That’s ok, my workshops are not in gyms, or have that “gym ethos”, this is not a boot camp!
-I will not be roaring in your ear saying go for it!
+I will not be roaring in your ear saying do it!
 Each workshop or class is your time out, you are in the driving seat of how far to push yourself.
 There’s no bench mark to reach as every one is working with different limitations.
 I will only offer options for you to try – it’s up to you after that!

 I’m really shy, everyone will be looking at me and I won’t know what I’m doing…….